Linwood Holton Governor's School

 Please speak with your high school guidance counselor.

-Can I still register for a class beginning in the fall semester?
+Can I still register for a spring semester class?

-When do classes begin in the fall semester?
+When do classes begin in the spring semester?

-We look forward to meeting you online during Fall Orientation 2020.
+We look forward to meeting you online during Orientation Spring 2021.

 The Governor's School is pleased to announce a NEW HGS COURSE FOR 2020-2021: Survey of American Literature (ENG 241/ENG 242).
 This one semester asynchronous class will be offered for the first time by HGS in the spring 2021 semester.
 The six hour college credit course will emphasize individual writers and their works, beginning with works in the colonial period, continuing up to approximately the Civil War.

-Learn the language of heath care beginning this fall at the Governor's School.
-This asynchronous class, which will provide three hours of college credit to students, will be offered in both the fall and spring semesters of the 2020-2021 academic year.
-How to you enroll in the course?
-See the announcement at the top of this web page!
+Learn the language of heath care this coming spring at the Governor's School.
+This asynchronous class, which will provide three hours of college credit to students, will be offered this academic year in the spring semester 2021.
+How do you enroll in Medical Terminology?
+Please see your school guidance counselor to enroll.

 Beginning with the fall semester of the 2020-2021 academic year, the Governor’s School will offer Latin I and Latin II.
 Why Latin?
 Latin is the basis for many scientific names, terms, and phrases as well as legal phrases.
 (You, as a US citizen, may one day be paying an ad valorem tax or if in the legal profession, filing an amicus curiae brief.)
 Thinking of entering the field of biology, medicine, or other healthcare related professions?
 If so, knowing basic Latin may be of significant benefit to you in your college and subsequent professional career.